-Differences between GPS altitudes in the IGC file and the exact altitudes from the signal generator are due to the processing of the GPS signal within the GPS receiver in the HAFR, followed by further processing within the recorder to place GPS altitude figures in the IGC file.
+Differences between GPS altitudes in the .igc file and the exact altitudes from the signal generator are due to the processing of the GPS signal within the GPS receivers in the HAFR, followed by further processing within the recorder to place GPS altitude figures in the .igc file.
 This results in a corrected GPS altitude that must be used for altitude performances above 15,000 metres.
 The differences in the table shown are from a real HAFR test and are small, but with other types of HAFR the differences could be larger.
 There is also the possibility that the figures could differ from tests made several years before, due to processing being affected by updates to the HAFR or the development of faults in the FR.
 Since the corrected figures will be used directly for world or national records, these pre-and after-flight GPS altitude checks ensure as far as possible that there are no anomalies in the figures to be validated as an absolute altitude or gain-of-height record.

-Example - Table of GPS altitudes - HAFR test with GPS Signal Generator

-HAFR: Type: ABC Serial Number (from IGC file name): XYZ

-Test organisation: ,

-Date of test:

-Name of Tester or Head of Test Team:

-GPS Signal Generator used

-SigGenSpecification, I

-SigGen Certificate of f:

-lipsoid (ref: IGC FR Specification)

-Signal Generator figure IGC File Correction in metres to be applied

-above WGS84 Ellipsoid GPS Altitude to figure in IGC file to obtain

-metres metres altitude above WGS84 Ellipsoid

-0 -32 32

-1000 972 28

-2000 1975 25

-3000 2977 23

-4000 3978 22

-5000 4979 21

-6000 5979 21

-7000 6980 20

-8000 7980 20

-9000 8980 20

-10000 9981 19

-11000 10981 19

-12000 11981 19

-13000 12982 18

-14000 13982 18

-15000 14982 18

-16000 15983 17

-17000 16983 17

-18000 17983 17

-19000 18984 16

-20000 19984 16

-21000 20984 16

-22000 21984 16

-23000 22985 15

-24000 23985 15

-25000 24985 15

-26000 25985 15

-27000 26986 14

-28000 27986 14

-29000 28986 14

-30000 29986 14
+Example - Table of GPS altitudes - HAFR test with GPS Signal Generator HAFR: Type: ABC Serial Number (from IGC file name): XYZ Test organisation: Date of test: Name of Tester or Head of Test Team: GPS Signal Generator used, type: SigGenSpecification, Ref: SigGen Certificate of Performance, Ref: GPS Altitude zero datum used: WGS84 Ellipsoid (ref: IGC FR Specification) Correction in metres to be applied IGC File Signal Generator figure above WGS84 Ellipsoid GPS Altitude to figure in IGC file to obtain metres altitude above WGS84 Ellipsoid metres